pcthao/nps-timed-entry-causal/README.md

-# Did Timed Entry Thin the Crowds in National Parks or Just Move Them?
+# Did Timed Entry Thin the Crowds at Rocky Mountain NP or Just Move Them?